 December 2nd, 2020 at 7pm (EST)

-Were called by the energy of the four churchwomen: we too respond!
+Called by the energy of the four churchwomen: we too respond!
 What will you do with your one precious life?
 May we, with them, become the living memory of Jesus Christ in solidarity with the poor of our world.

 Learn more about the lives of Sister Ita and Sister Maura